 Yamaha Snowmobiles

 I also see a lot of Yamahas on the snowmobile trails.
-Yamaha makes a really good product in general, and I speak from experience.
+Yamaha makes great products in general, and I speak from experience.
 Between the various toys, we have 5 Yamahas in the family.
-Our other sled is a 2006 Yamaha Attak.
-It was trouble-free the first year we had it, since then, it’s been a breakdown magnet.
+Our other sled is a 2006 model year Yamaha Attak.
+It was trouble-free the first year we had it.
+Since then, it’s been a breakdown magnet.

-It’s in the fleet for a reason, but I bring it up because it describes some of the things that Yamaha comes up with, and why they’re such a contender.
+It’s in the fleet for a reason, but I bring it up because it describes some of the features that Yamaha comes up with and why they’re such a contender.

 Yamaha Comes With Some Challenges

-I must admit though, working on a Yamaha is a royal pain in the ass!
+Working on a Yamaha is a royal pain in the ass!
 It takes me 4 hours to do an oil change on the Yamaha Attak.
-The dealer congratulated me as they do it all the time as it takes them 3.5.
+The dealer congratulated me as it took them 3.5, and they do oil changes regularly!
 I’m sorry, but that is not normal.
 Seriously, it should be a 10-minute job!!!
-It’s as though their engineers have absolutely zero regard for the fact that people actually work on these things from time to time.
+It’s as though their engineers have absolutely zero regard for people who work on these things occasionally.

-Not to go off on tangents, but our Yamaha Side-by-Side is the perfect machine for what our family needs.
-I test-drove multiple units from all the major brands before deciding this was the one that ticked all the boxes.
-Even on the SxS, after several attempts and curse words later, I just can’t seem to adjust the handbrake!
-They placed the adjuster in the worst possible location, and it’s something that should be very accessible.
+Not to go off on tangents, but our Yamaha Side-by-Side is the perfect machine for our family needs.
+I test-drove multiple units from all the major manufacturers before deciding this was the one that ticked all the boxes.
+Even on the SxS, after several attempts and curse words later, I can’t seem to adjust the handbrake!
+They placed the adjuster in the worst possible spot for something meant to be extremely accessible.

 Yamaha Canada’s current lineup.